-Contents

 ABBREVIATIONS

 BACKGROUND

-Introduction
+Introduction4

-Objectives of this document
+Objectives of this document5

-Intended audience
+Intended audience5

-Proposed important questions
+Key questions

 1. EBOLA THERAPIES AND VACCINES: WHAT'S IN THE PIPELINE?

 1.1 Lead experimental therapies

 1.2 Vaccines under development

 2. DEVELOPING ACCELERATED PATHWAYS FOR LICENSURE

-2.1 Major ethical and regulatory issues for consideration9
+2.1 Major ethical and regulatory issues for consideration10

-2.2 Potential study designs for evaluation
+2.2 Potential study designs for evaluation11

-2.3 On-going or planned studies
+2.3 On-going or planned studies12

 3. EVALUATION AND EMERGENCY/COMPASSIONATE USE OF UNPROVEN INTERVENTIONS

 3.1 Objectives of the plan for emergency use and assessment (if appropriate) of unproven interventions

-3.3 Major regulatory considerations for emergency/compassionate use

-3.4 Major ethical issues for consideration in the context of emergency/ compassionate use 15

-3.5 Major issues regarding data collection outside of Randomized Control Trials (RTCs)

-3.7 Major issues in relation to risk assessment and risk mitigation and management

-3.8 Major logistics considerations for each investigational therapy and/or vaccine

-3.9 Preliminary considerations regarding management of future supplies

-4. COMMUNICATION CONSIDERATIONS

-4.1 Objectives

-4.2 Principles of communication

-4.3 Communications planning
+3.2 Proposed criteria for assessing the likely value of the compassionate use/assessment of lead

+experimental therapies and vaccines

-4.4 Summary of options-potential therapies and vaccines
+experimental therapies and vaccines

-SELECTED REFERENCES

-LIST OF ANNEXES
+experimental therapies and vaccines133.3 Major regulatory considerations for emergency/compassionate use173.4 Major ethical issues for consideration in the context of emergency/ compassionate use173.5 Major issues regarding data collection outside of Randomized Control Trials (RTCs)223.6 Major issues in relation to risk assessment and risk mitigation and management.223.7 Major logistics considerations for each investigational therapy and/or vaccine243.8 Preliminary considerations regarding management of future supplies294.
+COMMUNICATION CONSIDERATIONS304.1 Objectives304.2 Principles of communication304.3 Communications planning31